ArchipelagoMW/Archipelago/worlds/terraria/docs/setup_en.md

 ### What is a YAML and why do I need one?

-You can see the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) here on the Archipelago website to learn about what YAML files are used for and how Archipelago uses them.
+The [basic multiworld setup guide](/tutorial/Archipelago/setup/en) can be found on Archipelago's website.
+Among other things, it explains what .yaml files are, and how they are used.

 ### Where do I get a YAML?